Do current observations support transient acceleration of our universe?: Matter creation theory: a brief overview

 Now, using the Friedmann equations in (\ref{eq3_45}), one can also have an equation for the scale factor

 where we have considered $w = \gamma-1$.
 Note that for $\Gamma=0$, the standard second Friedmann equation can be reproduced.

-The model with matter creation ($\Gamma\ne0$) have been found to explain the evolutionary history of the universe including the present accelerated expansion \cite{Lima2007,Pan2013,Pan2016,Chakraborty2014,Lima2016,Ramos2014,Chakraborty14}.
-Moreover, within this matter creation theory, our universe may return to the decelerating phase in the future, that means, the observed accelerating phase of the universe could be a transient process \cite{Starobinsky2009,Guimaraes:2010mw,Chakraborty2014,Pan:2014lua}.
-We emphasize again that the attractive feature of the matter creation theory is the absence of some hypothetical dark energy fluid.
+The cosmological scenarios with matter creation ($\Gamma\ne0$) have been found to explain the evolutionary history of the universe including the present accelerated expansion \cite{Lima2007,Pan2013,Pan2016,Chakraborty2014,Lima2016,Ramos2014,Chakraborty14}.
+Moreover, within the context of matter creation models, it has been argued that our universe may decelerate in future \cite{Chakraborty2014,Pan:2014lua}.
+Interestingly, some earlier data driven investigations in Ref. \cite{Guimaraes:2010mw} suggest that the possibility of the future deceleration of the universe cannot be totally ruled out.

 Now, in order to explain the dynamical evolution of the universe within the context of matter creation theory, one needs to consider the rate of matter creation.
-The actual matter creation rate is not known yet because this depends on the quantum field theory which is not totally developed.
-Thus, usually, one considers some specific choices.
+There are several debates about the actual matter creation rate\footnote{However, the readers might be interested in Ref. \cite{Zeldovich:1971mw} where an estimation of the matter creation is given by Zeldovich and Starobinsky.}, and that is why, usually, one considers some specific phenomenological choices for $\Gamma (H)$ and fits the model with the observational datasets.
 Here, we consider a very general choice for $\Gamma$, that depends on the Hubble rate, $H$.

-We propose the following expression which includes a number of matter creation rates \cite{Chakraborty14}:
+We propose a very general matter creation model which includes a number of matter creation models as follows \cite{Chakraborty14}:

 where $\Gamma_i$'s are constants and the index $i$ could take positive, negative values including zero.
 So, naturally, with the choice of different values of $i$, one can generate a number of matter creation models.
+The model $\Gamma (H) = \Gamma_0$ is of special importance because the particle creation rate, $\Gamma (H)$, does not depend on the external parameters, such as the Hubble expansion rate of the universe and others, but this particle creation rate directly depends on the intrinsic nature of the matter component.
+Although the current content deals with the particle creation process but this can be generalized in other cosmological theories.
+In Ref. \cite{Shafieloo:2016bpk} the authors first introduced the idea of metastable dark energy models where the decay rate of dark energy depends only on the intrinsic nature of dark energy and the constant decay rate was studied in the light of recent observational data.

 Having the generalized choice of the matter creation rate given above, a natural question that immediately arises is the following: How sufficiently can these models describe the dynamical history of the universe?
 This is a very important question because, the model in eqn. (\ref{Gamma-power-series}), contains a number of free parameters $\Gamma_i$ and they can influence the dynamics.
 Therefore, one needs to determine the parameters.
 Now, the question arises, whether we need to employ some additional cosmological measurements to determine $\Gamma_i$'s or one could express them through already known quantities?
 Below we will show that the free parameters $\Gamma_i$'s determining the particle creation rate can indeed be expressed analytically using the cosmographic parameters using the approach proposed in Ref. \cite{Bolotin2018}.
 Hence, these unknown quantities, namely, $\Gamma_i$'s can be estimated through the estimated values of the cosmographic parameters using the observational data.
 Now, recasting eqn. (\ref{eq3_51b}) in the following way